 - Total risk based capital ratio

 - Retained earnings as % of capital

-As of December 2018 the ratios range from 6.26% (leverage) to 44.07% (total risk based), These single numbers simplify the multiple ways the ratios ratios that can be developed using different measures for the asset denominator.
+As of December 2018 these ratios range from 6.26% (leverage) to 44.07% (total risk based).
+These single numbers actually simplify the multiple ways the ratios can be presented by using different ways to calculate the average asset denominator.

-Two other columns show the minimum ratio to be considered “adequately capitalized” or “well capitalized” under the rule..
+Two other columns show the regulatory minimum ratios to be considered “adequately capitalized” or “well capitalized” under the rule..

-There are a total of 12 numbers for a reader to compare to evaluate the corporate’s capital status—before undertaking trend analysis.
+There are a total of 12 numbers for a reader to compare to evaluate a corporate’s capital status at a point in time—before undertaking any trend analysis.

 With a range of outcomes from 6.26% to over 44% as indicators capital sufficiency, one must ask if the numbers have any meaning at all.

 The Delay in Risk Based Capital for Natural Person Credit Unions

 In June the NCUA board approved a two-year delay in RBC rules for credit unions.
 Among reasons given was consideration of yet another leverage rule for complex credit unions in addition to PCA.
 That would make the rule more complicated, not less.

 As shown by the bank regulatory agencies and even more clearly by the corporate RBC rule, the outcomes are so complicated that the data fails to clarify any dimension of capital adequacy; for example does this corporate have too much or too little capital?